npolar/schema/README.md

 JSON Schema management structure with versioning

 #### Path structure:
+Versioned schemas are named as follows: **&lt;name&gt;-&lt;major&gt;.&lt;minor&gt;.&lt;build&gt;.json**, using the versioning scheme as described below.
+Server-side rewrite rules allows access to versioned schemas using a URI path structure without the trailing *.json* suffix, also described further down.
+Any schema hierarchy depth is supported for abstract grouping.

 Symlinks to the latest schemas available are located in the same directory as the versioned schema versions, stripped from the version numbers, and ending in **.json**.
 Additionally, symlinks to the latest *build*-version of each schema are named with the corresponding **&lt;major&gt;.&lt;minor&gt;.json** name scheme.

-Specific schema versions are named as follows: **&lt;major&gt;.&lt;minor&gt;.&lt;build&gt;.json**, using the versioning scheme as described below.

 #### Versioning scheme:
 * **Major** - Increased for *breaking* changes in the schema, such as: